Elijah McCoy: Regarding the phrase "The real McCoy"

-This popular expression, typically meaning the real thing, has been attributed to Elijah McCoy's oil-drip cup invention.
-One theory is that railroad engineers looking to avoid inferior copies would request it by name, and inquire if a locomotive was fitted with "the real McCoy system".
+This popular expression, typically meaning the real thing, has, among other sources, been attributed to Elijah McCoy's oil-drip cup invention.
+The theory was that railroad engineers looking to avoid inferior copies would request it by name, and inquire if a locomotive was fitted with "the real McCoy system".
 This theory is mentioned in Elijah McCoy's biography at the National Inventors Hall of Fame.

-The expression "The real McCoy" was first published in Yorkville (now part of Toronto), Ontario, in 1881.
-Later, the December 1966 issue of Ebony, in an advertisement for Old Taylor bourbon whiskey made mention of Elijah McCoy: "But the most famous legacy McCoy left his country was his name."
+The December 1966 issue of Ebony, in an advertisement for Old Taylor Bourbon made the first mention of Elijah McCoy in this context: "But the most famous legacy McCoy left his country was his name."
 Other possibilities for its origin have been proposed, including it being a corruption of the Scottish name "Reay Mackay" and while it has undoubtedly been applied as an epithet to many other McCoys, its association with Elijah has become iconic in American parlance.